-Prerequisite: PTHA 162 & concurrent enrollment in PTHA 155, PTHA 158, PTHA 164 & PTHA 171 & Admission to the Physical Therapy program.
+Prerequisite: PTHA 162 & concurrent enrollment in PTHA 155, PTHA 158, PTHA 164 & PTHA 171.

 Supervised clinical experience in the practical application of techniques and procedures covered in all previous PTHA courses.
 Assisting physical therapists in treatment of patients in a variety of clinical settings..